-Unless otherwise stated in the association deed for the first Board of Directors, the Board of Directors is composed of ten members and shall include five pediatricians and five adult specialists from the different continents.
-Nine Directors are Ordinary Members of the Association and shall be elected by the General Assembly (unless the Past President exercises his/her right to be part of the Board, in which case the General Assembly shall only elect eight members); the tenth Member is the Treasurer elected pursuant to Art 9.
+Unless otherwise stated in the association deed for the first Board of Directors, the Board of Directors is composed of ten members and shall include pediatricians and adult specialists from the different continents.
+Nine Directors are Ordinary Members of the Association and shall be elected by the General Assembly; the tenth Member is the Treasurer elected pursuant to Art 9.

-Each member of the Board of Directors remains in charge for five years and its mandate can be renewed just one time.
+Each member of the Board of Directors remains in charge for four years and can be re-elected.
 If for any reason a member of the Board must be replaced, the General Assembly appoints a new member, that expires at the same time as the other members in office at the time.

 The Board of Directors shall elect the President, within the members of the Board.
 The President shall elect his own secretary, who will prepare the minutes of the meetings and who will participate to the Board of Directors’ meetings without right to vote.

 The Board of Directors shall meet whenever the President deems it necessary or upon request of two members of the Board of Directors.

 Board of Directors’ meetings are convened by the President or, in his absence or incapacity, of another member of the Board of Directors, via written notice sent by fax, e-mail, SMS or other suitable means, at least seven days before.
 In urgent cases, the Board of Directors may be convened by means of a prior notice of at least forty-eight hours.
 The Auditor and the non-member Treasurer, if appointed, shall participate in the meetings of the Board of Directors, without the right to vote.

 Board of Directors’ meetings are valid if there is a majority of the Directors in office.
 Board of Directors’ decisions are determined on the basis of the majority of the participants.
 In case of equality of votes, the President’s vote counts twice.